novaotp/synthetisql/README.md

 ## Features

 * Free & Open Source: Join a community of developers in making database modeling more accessible, proficient and easier to use.
-* Universal SQL Script Generation: Regardless of your relational database type, SynthetiSQL got you covered.
+* Universal SQL Script Generation: Regardless of your relational database, SynthetiSQL got you covered.
 * Seamless Transition: Effortlessly move from logical models to database creation with generated scripts that are ready to run.

 ## Getting Started